AgoraIO-Community/AgoraWebSDK-NG/Docs/en/audio_profile.md

 ## Considerations

 Set the audio profile before calling `AgoraRTCClient.publish`.
-After publishing an audio track, you cannot modify its audio profile.
+After publishing an audio track, you can no longer modify its audio profile.